If you want to skate on one of the most picturesque locations on the shores of Lake Ontario, head to Hamilton.

 Cootes Paradise Marsh Ice Skating

 When: Winter Season.
-Check ice conditions online (link below) before travelling.
+Check ice conditions as detailed at the onsite signage.

 Where: Access Through Princess Point, Dundas, Hamilton